M0M0-D3V/MeetMarket/README.md

 * [x] Users can post new listings
   * [x] Images can be uploaded
 * [x] Users can edit and delete their own postings
+* [x] Message system that users can leave the poster questions and comments
+* [x] Profile pages for users with details of their membership and their Listing history
 * [x] Postings can be 'flagged' for abuse by other users for review by Admin
-* [x] Message system that users can leave the poster questions and comments
 * [x] Admin level views of all user pages with special controls to edit or delete
 * [x] Custom built Admin control hub with full control
   * [x] Create / Edit / or Delete categories